CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/4-Sales-Demo.md

     > **Trainer Tip:** Use this step to demonstrate how Copilot builds on prior outputs, refining ideas into a cohesive proposal.

 ## Task 3: Copilot in PowerPoint

+In this task, you’ll use Copilot in PowerPoint to automatically create a presentation from a Word document, transforming written content into well-structured slides with visuals, notes, and layouts.

 1. Click on the **Apps (1)** fromt he left navigative apne and then select **PowerPoint (2)** under Apps section.